science64/Article-Formatter/README.md

 You can design any format of your articles.

+It uses Pubmed database via "BioPython" to check Meta data of publish article and/Or Meta data of the PDF files via "PyPDF2".
+If the article is not published or not having proper META data in the PDF files.
+It will not yield proper results (mostly None).
+Therefore BioRxiv files are not fully supported!

 Video description how to install and use it:

 [![Video description how to install and use it](./example%20files/youtubevideo.png)](https://www.youtube.com/watch?v=uhg5xvLCUh8 "Video description how to install and use it")